-Whilst operators, environmental managers and procedure designers consider the placement of each SID/STAR and IAP in terms of flight efficiency, environmental mitigation and safety (obstacle clearance/flyability), ATC has to manage all traffic along the routes as a package.
-As such, the airspace design from an ATC perspective, needs to address the interaction between arrival and departure flows of STARs/IAPs and SIDs.
-Different objectives such as flight efficiency, environmental mitigation, safety and air traffic management are not mutually exclusive.
-It is possible to design terminal routes and achieve most of the (apparently conflicting) objectives.
-Optimally the arrival and departure flows would be segregated laterally to allow an unconflicted vertical path from both flows.
-However, whilst this might be possible in a very low traffic density environment, the reality is that routes must cross and this will need to be coordinated by ATC.
+Whilst operators, environmental managers and procedure designers consider the placement of each SID/STAR and IAP in terms of flight efficiency, environmental mitigation and safety (obstacle clearance/flyability), ATC has to manage traffic along the family of the routes as a package.
+As such, the airspace design from an ATC perspective, needs to address the interaction between arrival and departure flows of STARs/IAPs and SIDs because inevitably, these flight paths cross.

 The procedure designer along with operational pilots provide most of the aircraft performance data to the airspace design team.
 With PBN, some navigation specifications provide extra confidence in the vertical as well as the lateral planes and the use of these additional requirements can be of benefit in the airspace design.